Router One

 API gateway (e.g. Router One)Low (near-list price)LowYesMost developers

 The first three work around the problem rather than solving it.
 USDT is viable for those already using crypto, but not every developer has an OTC account.
-An API gateway separates "identity and payment" from "API usage": you pay a Chinese entity in RMB, the gateway holds the foreign credit cards and accounts with upstream providers, and your traffic routes through its endpoint.
-You skip the foreign card requirement, skip the network access issues, and get a Chinese VAT invoice for your finance team.
+An API gateway separates "payment rails" from "API usage": you top up the gateway in RMB or stablecoin, the gateway settles upstream model usage through its supported billing relationships, and your traffic routes through its endpoint.
+You skip the foreign card requirement on your side, skip the network access issues, and get a Chinese VAT invoice for your finance team.

 Topping Up Router One with WeChat Pay or Alipay